bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 The end-of-line-double-backslash is used to manually break the line into multiple-lines.

 [ The "vtm" bundle. ]
 The VTM bundle typesets a verbatim box.
+The text is typically shown in monospace typeface, but its size can be changed by the "fontsize" attributes.
+In either case, the whitespaces and line breaks are preserved.